WonderNote18/Coin-Price-Webscraper/README.md

 ```
 	url - The URL of the webhook needed to POST information to.

-	(Optional) waitTimeMode - Determines how the program handles wait times
+	(Optional) time_mode - Determines how the program handles wait times
 	between POSTs (Defaults to Random). -s for Strict mode, -r for Range mode.
 	Strict mode requires the 'minutes' variable, and Range mode requires both
 	the 'start' and 'end' variables.
 Random mode will select anywhere from
-	10 - 120 minutes consistently between posts at random.
+	10 - 120 minutes between posts at random.

-	(Optional) minutes - *Strict mode only.* Determines how long
+	(Optional) minutes - [Strict mode only.]
+Determines how long
 	the program will wait to POST information to the Webhook in minutes.

-	(Optional) start - *Range mode only.* Works in conjunction
+	(Optional) start - [Range mode only.]
+Works in conjunction
 	with end to determine the range of time (in minutes) the
 	program will wait to POST to the Webhook.

-	(Optional) end - *Range mode only.* Works in conjunction
+	(Optional) end - [Range mode only.]
+Works in conjunction
 	with start to determine the range of time (in minutes) the
 	program will wait to POST to the Webhook.
 ```